Topic

 • Multiple private numbers (Sudos): Each Sudo number is isolated from your real identity.

-• Encrypted voice & messaging: Only sender and receiver access communication content.
+• Encrypted voice and messaging: Ensure that only the sender and receiver can access the content of their communication.

 • Block/mute and call control: Manage who can reach each number.